Ajasra/EinkFrame/README.md

 E-Ink Display for Raspberry Pi based on Waveshare e-Paper library and 4.2 inch e-Paper display.
 ![E-Ink Display](readme/frame.jpg)

+### Features
+- Play images from the local memory
+- Update images from the USB drive
+- update configuration from the USB drive
+- Connect to WiFi by updating the wifi.txt file in the USB drive
+- load the image from internet based on the configuration file

 ## Installation
 1. Install raspbian on a Raspberry Pi
 2. Update the system